 - special considerations in review assignments;

-- and other challenging assignment conditions, including misunderstandings, communications problems, and more.
+- and other challenging assignment conditions, including misunderstandings, communication problems, and more.

 Why Is It Important That the Commercial Real Estate Appraisal Reviewer Be Independent?

 The appraisal reviewer must be independent; any party benefitting from the transaction cannot influence the reviewer.
 As such, the parties at the center of the commercial real estate deal agree to hire a third-party appraisal company like The Robert Weiler Company.
 Experience is earned.
-Commercial appraisers and reviewers develop, over time, experiences with a wide range of properties and markets.
+Over time, commercial appraisers and reviewers develop experiences with a wide range of properties and markets.
 Independent commercial real estate appraisal firms gain this experience by servicing multiple clients; and lending institutions gain the benefits from this earned depth of knowledge.

 A commercial appraisal review can be as significant as the appraisal itself.
 Essentially, the review process ensures unbiased confirmation of the commercial appraisal report’s validity.
 A qualified appraisal reviewer is truly independent of the valuation purpose.
 The appraisal review process is important as a tool to scrutinize appraisal reports and makes commercial real estate transactions safe for the involved parties.

-What Should You Do If You Need a Commercial Real Estate Appraisal Review?
+What Should You Do If You Need Commercial Real Estate Appraisal Review Services?

 Contact The Robert Weiler Company for your next commercial appraisal review!
-Whether your deal includes land, commercial offices, industrial warehouses, or any other type of property, our commercial real estate appraisal reviews are in compliance with professional standards and guidelines.
+Whether your deal includes land, commercial offices, industrial warehouses, or any other type of property, our commercial real estate appraisal reviews comply with professional standards and guidelines.
 With our commercial appraisal review services, The Robert Weiler Company adheres to best practices of the following guiding organizations:

 - Uniform Standards and Appraisal Practice (USPAP)

 - International Valuation Standards (IVS)